 Will has also been looking ahead to the coming months.

-In late April, , will host Will’s first Celebration since his grandfather’s death.
+This weekend, , will host Will’s first Celebration since his grandfather’s death.
 He’ll preach at similar events in this May, followed by in June.

 “I think all of them will be very emotional,” said Will.
 As someone who’s always been identified as Billy Graham’s grandson, he said, “I’ll always be that, but he was always living.
 I always gave an update [at events].”